typelevel/simulacrum/README.md

 libraryDepdencies += "com.github.mpilquist" %% "simulacrum" % "0.1.0-SNAPSHOT"
 ```

 Feedback is much appreciated.
-The generated code is a result of working with project leads on a variety of projects that use type classes.
+The generated code is a result of working with project leads of a variety of open source projects that use type classes.
 However, there's certainly room for improvement, so please open issues or PRs containg feedback.
+Also, see the [TODO.md](TODO.md) file for near term improvements.